History of Wrocław: After the fall of communism

+In 1994, the Old Town of Wrocław was designated a Historic Monument of Poland.

 In May 1997 Wrocław was visited by Pope John Paul II.
 In July 1997, the city was heavily affected by a flood of the Oder River, the worst flooding in post-war Poland, Germany, and the Czech Republic.
 Around one-third of the city's area stood underwater.
 An earlier equally devastating flood of the river took place in 1903.

 After the flood big areas of the city were renovated, including Main Market Square with the Town Hall and the Wrocław Palace.

+In 2016, Wrocław was designated the World Book Capital and European Capital of Culture.

+In recent history, Wrocław has co-hosted various international sports competitions, including the EuroBasket 2009, UEFA Euro 2012, 2014 FIVB Volleyball Men's World Championship, 2016 European Men's Handball Championship and 2017 World Games.

+In September 2024, the Marszowice, Stabłowice and Złotniki neighborhoods in the western part of the city were partially flooded during the 2024 Central European floods, however, for the most part, houses and apartment blocks were spared thanks to anti-flood embankments built in the meantime.